msinto93/DDPG/README.md

 | Pendulum-v0          |  -123.79 +- 6.90                 | ckpt-26800    |

 ## To-do
-- The above results are obtained with `--use_batch_norm` set to **False**.
-The way batch norm is implemented here seems to hinder performance on these environments.
-Why is this the case?
-Is there a problem with the implementation?
 - Train/test on further environments, including [Mujoco](http://www.mujoco.org/)

 ## References